BoeJaker/Docker-Workbench/README.md

 <br>
 <br>

-# Server, Client and Service Containers
+# Server, Client and Service Names

+These can be found in the docker-compose as service definitions.
 This compose provides flexibility to use testing workflows for each of the following servers and clients, as well as a selection of services to run along-side.
 The containers are named as follows:

 ## Servers